CENTERS OF EXCELLENCE

 The Florida RESTORE Act Centers of Excellence Program (FLRACEP) is managed by the Florida Institute of Oceanography (FIO), a consortium of organizations and institutions that facilitates research and education in the marine and coastal environments.
 FLRACEP funds and establishes Centers of Excellence grant in Florida in priority areas such as fisheries and wildlife research and the mapping and monitoring of the Gulf of Mexico.

 As part of the FLRACEP request for proposals III.5, the West Florida Shelf Standardized Mapping Framework Center of Excellence was funded and established in the School of Forest, Fisheries, and Geomatics Sciences at the University of Florida.
-This Center of Excellence, led by Dr. Vincent Lecours, aims to facilitate a collaborative effort to develop a framework for aggregating benthic habitat data on the West Florida Shelf and involves developing a standardized framework for data integration and distribution on the West Florida Shelf.
+This Center of Excellence, led by Dr. Anna Braswell and Dr. Vincent Lecours, aims to facilitate a collaborative effort to develop a framework for aggregating benthic habitat data on the West Florida Shelf and involves developing a standardized framework for data integration and distribution on the West Florida Shelf.
 The work associated with this Center of Excellence officially started in October 2020 and will last three years.

 This Florida Marine Data Hub addresses two of the goals of the Center of Excellence, namely to review existing and successful frameworks for marine data integration and distribution around the world, and to review existing standards, protocols, and guidelines for data collection, integration, and distribution.